tejaswaroop17/srm-wol-rmp/README.md

 For connecting Topic page with home and quiz page, change the link address accordingly in (Topic.html) line: 16,18.

 For connecting Quiz page with home and topic page, change the link address accordingly in (Quiz.html) line: 16,17.

+In Home page their is a button named "Start Learning".
+I have linked it to "Topics page", please change the link address accordingly.